PaulKjer/test-repo/README.md

 ####	Outline of Approach

 #####	1. COMBINE THE DATA INTO A SINGLE DATASET
-*	Use _cbind_ to combine the variable descriptions with the measured values for both train and test, creating 2 datasets from the four we started with
+*	Use _cbind_ to combine the variable descriptions with the measured values for both train and test, creating two datasets from the six we started with
 *	Use _rbind_ to combine the train and test datasets we created above into a single dataset.

 #####	2. LIMIT THE DATA TO ONLY MEASURES OF MEAN AND STANDARD DEVIATION